jteerice/jteerice.github.io/_posts/2020-04-20-intro-to-code-review.md

 ```

 * Signature bypass
-	* signature is only checked if it's provided in the auth token, and so is vulnerable to maliciously created tokens
+	* signature is only checked if it's provided in the auth token, and so is vulnerable to maliciously created tokens.
 ```php
 public static function verify($auth) {
   list($h64,$d64,$sign) = explode(".",$auth);